Calrissian97/MSH3JS/README.md

 -   **File Support**:
     -   **Models**: Parses `.msh` 3D models with a custom ThreeJS loader, MSHLoader.
     -   **Textures**: Loads `.tga` textures and cubemaps, with support for `.hdr` and `.exr` environment maps.
-    -   **Option Flags**: Parses `.msh.option` files to apply flags like -bump, -scale, -hardskinonly, and -hiresshadow to the model.
+    -   **Option Files**: Parses `.msh.option` files to apply flags like -bump, -scale, -hardskinonly, and -hiresshadow to the model.
+    -   **ODF Files**: Parses cloth ODF files to pull cloth material and wind parameters for cloth simulation.
 -   **Multiple files**:
     -   **Scene Creation**: Multiple msh files can be uploaded with controls for their position, rotation, and scale.
     -   **Weapon Preview**: If a unit and weapon model are uploaded the weapon mesh will be constrained to the unit model (hp_weapons in unit msh, hp_active in weapon msh required).